 Nate Boyce: I just look at what happened and I try to put together a plan.
 And as soon as I have a plan for how I want to treat the patient, that's just what I do.
 We were fortunate with this guy that I actually got to talk to him for a while cause it took us so long to get him out.
 I had a much longer conversation than I do with most patients.
-He was a Colorado College student who just moved here from New York, which is kind of ironic because that's where I went to school.
+He was a student who had just moved here from New York and also went to the same school as me.

 Honestly, it was the most personal connection I've ever had with any of my patients.
 I've definitely crossed the line from empathy to sympathy in the past.
 But obviously our goal is to never have emotions affect the way you do things.
 That's like a tenant of medicine: You treat everyone the same way regardless of your connection to them.
 We talk about that and we try to stress its importance, but obviously we can't guarantee that.

 When you were starting as an EMT what was the first serious situation you had to deal with?

 I remember starting and not running any good calls for six months probably.
 You know, calls where we could do anything.
 The very first serious call I went on was a guy who shot himself in the head.
 He was so dead that we didn't even go inside.
 The cops were already there.
 They were like, "You can just leave."
 I was pretty freaked out at the time because I didn't know what to do next.
 There was a hysterical family and I was just totally underprepared to deal with them.
 And I just kind of stood there awkwardly and looked, and I didn't know what to say to them.
 It takes years to learn to tell someone that someone they love is dead.
 That is a true statement for sure.